michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

-Currently, 33-byte Bitcoin-style pubkeys are encoded to start with either a 0x02 or 0x03 to allow validators to reconstruct the key's Y-coordinate on the secp256k1 elliptic curve; in bip-taproot, the value of this byte is reduced by two so that 0x02 becomes 0x00 and 0x03 becomes 0x01, although the meaning is exactly the same.
+Currently, 33-byte Bitcoin-style pubkeys are encoded to start with either a 0x02 or 0x03 to allow validators to reconstruct the key's Y-coordinate on the secp256k1 elliptic curve; in bip-taproot, the value of this byte is reduced by two so that 0x02 becomes 0x00 and 0x03 becomes 0x01.
+This allows them to use the first two values available while keeping the meaning the same.
 Also the witness version is changed from the `0` used for P2WPKH/P2WSH to a `1`.

 | Object           | Operation                               | Example result    |
 |-|-|-|